 Entertainment: €5-7 / day (depending on your habits) for 2-3 drinks in a popular bar or nightclub

 Assuming you’re only travelling between cities every four to five days, your average costs should land somewhere around €40-50/day.
 However, it would be prudent to expect to pay more in EU countries like Croatia and Slovenia, both of which see more tourists than the rest of the Balkan countries.
 Conversely, in Albania and Kosovo, you can expect to spend less per day as they tend to be the least expensive countries in the region.

 Obviousely, you can cut down on your Balkans trip cost if you cut things like alcohol or many restaurant meals, as well.
 All in all, the Balkans can be a great region to visit for those travelling on any kind of budget.

 This does not include any pre-trip expenses such as flights or gear that you need to pack such as a proper jacket, adapters, packing cubes or a microfibre towel!
 Click here to see our recommended packing list for more items you might have forgotten!

 Another thing to consider when travelling in the Balkans is travel insurance.
 We personally used World Nomads for our Balkans trip however it’s important to read the policy details to ensure it’s right for you.
 Click here to get a quote from World Nomads.

 Another affordable option is SafetyWing which is great for travellers on a budget or long term.
 However, their coverage isn’t as comprehensive as WorldNomads.
 Click here to get a quote from SafetyWing.

 Have you travelled in the Balkans?
-What did your Balkans travel budget look like?
+What did your Balkans trip cost look like?
 Let us know in the comments!